 We have created the following guidelines to let you know what level of support you are likely to receive depending on your funding deadline (if known).
 The timelines and levels of support are not set in stone.
 Where possible, we will offer more – and sometimes, if workload is particularly demanding, we might have to offer less.
 But please use them as a guide.
 If you are applying for post-award support, the timelines will not apply (as you are not working to a funding deadline).

-Arrange an initial 1:1 meeting with your Lead Adviser to assess your needs
+Arrange an initial 1:1 meeting with an RSS adviser to assess your needs

 Arrange one or several meetings between you and our team to discuss your proposal from a multi-methodological point of view